Wiredcraft/jekyllpro-cms/api/README.md

 ```
 Note you need provide an redirect URL `redirectUrl` in configuration file.
-For example, if you working on `http://localhost:8000/`, please it there, after authentication, it would redirect to your url.
+For example, if you working on `http://localhost:8000/`, put it there, after authentication, it would redirect to your url with auth toke `http://localhost:8000/?code=5ac8e4a339f934e0b9c1aee4b8f7091be28db5f0`

 **check if user is loggend and get user profile**

 ```
 GET   /api/me
 ```
-if not logged in, it return 401 error
+It requires request to send with header `X-TOKEN <the code you get from above authentication>`, if no token or invalide token, it return 401 error.

 example success response body
 ```